ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask05.md

 Our Promise!* project, with an `addStrategyWithWeight(CostStrategy, BigDecimal)` method to make it obvious which weights went with each strategy; that would also let you guarantee the calling code had provided at least one strategy.
 This will require a little more code, but it will also make it easy to change the cost calculation in the future.

-&nbsp;

-Send these designs to your project buddy for review before diving into writing the code.
-The `tct-task5-design` workflow should pass.
-Create a CR with the tags `[MT05][Design]`.
-Once your project buddy has approved the CR, push your diagrams and begin working on the next milestone.

-&nbsp;

 ### Milestone 3: Composing the Cost
 **Reviewer: Project Buddy**